 BBD Bagh, an abbreviation for Benoy-Badal-Dinesh Bag, is a small place located to the south of Rabindra Setu.
 The pond called the Lal Dighi in the middle of the garden was once the main source of water to the nearby areas.
 The place is now known as Dalhousie Square or Tank Square or Lal Dighi Square.
 The British immortalised BBD Bagh, by conducting the execution of three Indian freedom fighters, Benoy, Badal and Dinesh who went forth to protest the opposing party for the partition of Bengal.
 The name BBD was derived from the first letters of the three names of the martyrs.

-.
+St Paul's Cathedral is the Anglican Cathedral of Kolkata, built in 1847 and stands at a height of 65m, adjacent to the Birla Planetarium.
 The structure was constructed by Bishop Daniel Wilson in the year 1847.
 St Paul's Cathedral is built in the Gothic Revival style that was much popular during the British rule.
 The main hall of the cathedral is huge, adorned with stained glass windows, 2 spectacular Florentine frescoes, detailed artworks and carved wooden pews and chairs.
 St Paul's Cathedral is 201 ft in height, 81 ft wide and 247 ft long.